FOR THE MOST UP-TO-DATE INFORMATION FROM THE CENTERS FOR DISEASE CONTROL AND PREVENTION (CDC), VISIT CORONAVIRUS.GOV

 The Department of State advises U.S. citizens to avoid all international travel due to the global impact of COVID-19.
-In countries where commercial departure options remain available, U.S. citizens who live in the United States should arrange for immediate return to the United States, unless they are prepared to remain abroad for an indefinite period.
-U.S. citizens who live abroad should avoid all international travel.
+In countries where commercial departure options remain available, such as in Japan, U.S. citizens who live in the United States should arrange for immediate return to the United States, unless they are prepared to remain abroad for an indefinite period.
+U.S. citizens who live in Japan should avoid all international travel.
 The U.S. government does not anticipate staging repatriation flights from Japan.
 The CDC also recommends that travelers avoid all nonessential international travel.

 - The U.S. Embassy in Tokyo continues to closely monitor developments related to COVID-19 in Japan and will update this webpage with additional information as it becomes available.

 - We strongly encourage all U.S. citizens to comply with measures announced by local authorities, including limiting personal outings, avoiding crowded spaces, and maintaining at least six feet of distance between yourself and others.

 - Non-Japanese citizens who leave Japan, even U.S. citizen legal residents, will not be able to return under current conditions.

 - The Government of Japan has designated COVID-19 as a “Designated Infectious Disease” and placed entry restrictions on foreign visitors, including on foreigners travelling from the United States.
 Please visit the Japan National Tourism Organization website for detailed information on entry restrictions currently in place.

 - According to the Japanese Ministry of Foreign Affairs, as of May 14, 184 countries have restricted entry, 67 countries have restricted activity, for travelers from Japan due to COVID-19 infections.
 For detailed information, please see this online site (Japanese only).